Asia Travel Guide – Getting Around

 I believe buses are the number one way of traveling in Asia.
 While you can find cheap local buses to travel slowly within a city, most backpackers prefer more expensive and comfortable long-distance coaches when it comes to overnight travel.
 You can kill two birds with one stone by choosing it and save on accommodation.
 You can expect to pay around 11-16 USD per ride with an overnight bus.
 Just remember, the cheapest option isn’t always the safest option.

 While in Southeast Asia you won’t miss small tuk-tuks that scurry around and ready to get you virtually everywhere.
 Tuk-tuks are a bit more of a gamble.
 Many drivers don’t speak much English, so sometimes you have to stick to sign language.
-They often don’t use a meter and start with a really high price that you have to negotiate afterwards.
+They often don’t use a meter and start with a really high price that you have to negotiate afterward.
 The price is normally double to triple what the local transportation is.
 Always negotiate the price before you get into the taxi or tuk-tuk in Asia!

 As many other things, accommodation in Asia is plentiful and prices heavily depend on the region you visit.
 You may be surprised at how standards differ from the Western standards.
 While generally cheap, prices vary from country to country.
 You can find the cheapest options in Cambodia and Laos for around 5-7 USD per night in a hostel and pay a lot more for a night in South Korea or Japan.
 Typically, prices are lower outside of major cities and higher in touristy spots.

 If you travel across Southeast Asia, you may consider pre-booking accommodation for one night to find better rates (and options) later.
 Hostels in China can not only be cheap (around 15-25 USD per night) but also offer great help with getting around.
 Just ask the staff to write down Chinese directions you need to show taxi or bus drivers to make your trip easier.
 They are usually very helpful.
 On the other hand, hostels in Southeast Asia aren’t always the best deal.
 For example, family-run guesthouses often provide greater opportunities for saving money on accommodation.